SYP-AHIF-2023-24-25/HackTrap/README.md

 ## 1. Initial Situation
 ### 1.1.
 Current Situation
 Since children tend to learn about Internet use at an early age, they still have little idea of what is happening in the background.
-The current project from the AS Elektroniker Center in Linz, NewHorizon, explains to children how data is distributed.
+The current project from the ARS Elektroniker Center in Linz, NewHorizon, explains to children how data is distributed.
 However, dangers can arise that children are not yet aware of.

 ### 1.2.
 Potential for improvement
 #### Problems